01-edu/public/subjects/samecase/REDME.md

 - If both characters are the same case, return 1.
 - If both characters are letters, but not the same case, return 0.
 - All outputs should be followed by a newline character.
-- If the argument is more than one character, return a newline.
+- If the argument is more than one character or if it's empty, return a newline.

 ### Usage